laurentperrinet/Perrinet20PredictiveProcessing/README.md

 Vision, the capacity of making sense of the luminous environment, is traditionally thought as a sequence of processing steps from the retinal input to some higher-level representation.
-It is often thought that such "pipeline", that is, this sequence of independent processing steps, is implemented by a feedforward process in the visual pathways, through the thalamus and then to the visual areas within the cerebral cortex.
-Indeed, vision allows for the simple detection of the printed character you are currently looking at, and thus for the reading of this sentence.
-Such an ability involves rapid and unconscious low-level processes.
-Importantly, such ability is also largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading this text from a slanted perspective.
+It is often thought that this sequence of independent processing steps, or "pipeline", is implemented by a feedforward process in the visual pathways, through the thalamus and then to the visual areas within the cerebral cortex.
+Such a model of vision is sufficient to explain the simple detection of the printed character you are currently looking at, and thus for the reading of a full sentence.
+Indeed, such an ability involves rapid and unconscious low-level processes.
+Importantly, such ability in humans is also largely immune to changes in luminance (like a shadow on this page) or to geometrical deformations, such as when reading this text from a slanted perspective.
 More generally, vision will correctly complete the image of a word with missing letters or with ambiguous or incorrect detections due to an overlapping clutter.
 Such a robustness is characteristic of biological systems, hence it's use as a Turing Test for security algorithms such as [CAPTCHA](https://fr.m.wikipedia.org/wiki/CAPTCHA)s.
-On the other hand, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
-Going even further, vision is also characterized by higher level processes and allows for prospective predictions such as those revealed during mental imagery --- and is a basic ground-stone for one's creativity, or *imagination*.
+In contrast, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
+Going even further, human vision is also characterized by higher level processes and allows for prospective predictions such as those revealed during mental imagery --- and is a basic ground-stone for one's creativity, or *imagination*.
 Vision is thus a highly complex process, yet, it is still not completely understood.
 As a matter of